-Note: This page contains information about the side effects of ticagrelor.
-Some of the dosage forms included on this document may not apply to the brand name Brilinta.
+Note: This document contains side effect information about ticagrelor.
+Some dosage forms listed on this page may not apply to the brand name Brilinta.

-In addition to its needed effects, some unwanted effects may be caused by ticagrelor (the active ingredient contained in Brilinta).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, ticagrelor (the active ingredient contained in Brilinta) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position

 - nausea or vomiting